XTX33/Tillerstead/index.backup.md

 permalink: /
 is_home: true
 body_class: page-home
-description: Tillerstead LLC provides reliable monthly property maintenance, thoughtful remodeling, and tile work built to last for homeowners, landlords, and commercial properties across South Jersey.
-keywords:
+description: At Tillerstead LLC we’re proud to be South Jersey’s go‑to team for tile and stone—installations we stand behind for a lifetime.
+Because great floors start with solid foundations, we also handle flooring, drywall and the other trades that keep a renovation seamless.
+We listen, we learn, and we deliver lasting results you can trust.
-  - Monthly property maintenance South Jersey
+  - Custom property maintenance plans in South Jersey
-  - NJ HIC remodeling Atlantic County
+  - NJ HIC-licensed remodeling services, Atlantic County
-  - Property maintenance and remodeling with tile specialty
+  - Property maintenance and remodeling with tile expertise
-  - Waterproof tile assemblies Atlantic County NJ
+  - Waterproof tile installations and assemblies in Atlantic County, NJ

 # Enhanced styles for theme token integration
 styles: